About Surrey Mozart Players + YMS Soloists

 Related items

-Programme Includes: Bruch Eight Pieces Op.
-83 Chaminade Trio No. 2 Op.
-34 Brahms Piano Trio No. 2 in C major Op.
-87 Bringing a deeply moving and dramatic…SpotlightsSpotlight Concert 4
+Programme Includes: Eight Pieces Op.
+83 - Bruch, Trio No. 2 Op.
+34 - Chaminade, Piano Trio No. 2 in C major Op.
+87 - Brahms.
+Bringing a deeply moving and…SpotlightsSpotlight Concert 4